argotorg/hevm/doc/src/architecture.md

 ## Control Flow
-An EVM program is represented by an `[Expr End]`, which is a list of all possible end states for a program without branches.
+An EVM program is represented by an `[Expr End]`, which is a list of all possible end states for a program.
 As an example the following two `Expr End`-s encode a program that branches based on the equality of two symbolic words ("a" and "b"), and returns if they are equal and reverts if they are not:
 ```haskell